antonellobenincasa/referencia-ImportaYAia-python/replit.md

-# NELLOGISTICS - Hyperautomation Sales & Marketing Platform
+# IntegralCargoSolutions ICS - Hyperautomation Sales & Marketing Platform

 ## Overview
-NELLOGISTICS is a comprehensive Django REST Framework platform for the International Cargo Logistics market in Ecuador.
-Rebranded with a modern tech-forward corporate identity, it automates the commercial cycle from lead generation to quote follow-up, centralizes communication, and manages marketing automation.
+IntegralCargoSolutions ICS is a comprehensive Django REST Framework platform for the International Cargo Logistics market in Ecuador.
+With the slogan "Servicio logistico integral, que impulsa tu negocio!"
+(Integral logistics service that drives your business!), it automates the commercial cycle from lead generation to quote follow-up, centralizes communication, and manages marketing automation.
 The platform aims to streamline operations and enhance sales and marketing efforts for logistics providers.

 ## User Preferences
 - Ecuador-focused logistics platform